The region’s favourite street party is back – and it’s bigger than ever.

 FAQs

-• Yes!
-Kids are welcome and there will be plenty of FREE kids entertainment including face painting, rides, rock climbing, laser tag and Jurassic Jack with his dinosaurs.
+Yes!
+Kids are welcome and there will be plenty of FREE kids entertainment including face painting and rides.

-On event day, you can purchase souvenir wine glasses at the Event Management Office (at Denman Library), a stall near Entry Gate 3 or a stall at the corner of Paxton and Ogilvie streets.
-Check the event map to view the designated locations.
+On event day, you can purchase souvenir wine glasses at the Event Management Office (at Denman Library) and designated stalls.
+Check the event map closer to event day to view the designated locations.

 There will also be traffic management in place around the event site for the safety of pedestrians and road users.

-• Yes.
-To ensure the safety of event attendees and facilitate event operations, the following road closures will be in place from 3pm Friday 1 November 2024 to 5pm Saturday 2 November 2024:
+Yes.
+To ensure the safety of event attendees and facilitate event operations, there will be road closures in place.
+Check back here closer to the event for details.

-• Bus transport services are available through Cowan’s Bus Service.
-Bus tickets cost $35 each (return).
-There are limited seats available and pre-booking is recommended.
+Bus transport services are available through Cowan’s Bus Service.
+There will be limited seats available and pre-booking is recommended.

 Traffic management will be in place around the venue on the day.

-• Yes.
-First aid is available at the Event Management Office (at Denman Library), as designated on the Event Map above.
+Yes.
+First aid is available at the Event Management Office (at Denman Library).

-• Personal seating cannot be brought into the Denman Wine Food & Film Festival, as seating is provided on-site.
+Personal seating cannot be brought into the Denman Wine Food & Film Festival.
+Seating is provided on-site.

 If weather conditions are deemed dangerous for the event to proceed or put patrons’ safety at risk, the event may be cancelled.